LGBTQ rights in Nigeria: Attitudes

 According to the 2007 Pew Global Attitudes Project, 97% of Nigerian residents believe that homosexuality is a way of life that society should not accept, which was the second-highest rate of non-acceptance in the 45 countries surveyed.
 In 2015, a survey by an organisation founded by Bisi Alimi, a Nigerian homosexual activist, and based in London claimed this percentage decreased to 94%.
-In this survey, as of the same period the percentage of Nigerians who agree LGBT persons should receive education, healthcare, and housing is 30%.
+In this survey, as of the same period, 30% of Nigerians agree that LGBTQ persons should receive education, healthcare, and housing.
 The level of disapproval declined slightly to 91% in another Pew Research Center poll in 2019.

 In 2006, Philip Alston, the United Nations Special Rapporteur on extrajudicial, summary or arbitrary executions, delivered an oral statement to the Human Rights Council.
 To this, Joseph Ayalogu, the Nigerian ambassador to the UN, countered that "homosexuality and lesbianism " are "serious offences and odious conduct", that capital punishment is "appropriate and just punishment," and that those who believe executions are "excessive" are "judgemental rather than objective".

-LGBT violence targeted at gay men and trans women is rampant in the country.
+LGBTQ violence targeted at gay men and trans women is rampant in the country.
 It is called Kito, a process in which these individuals are lured into traps and blackmailed for being gay.
 The Kito scheme often involves extortion, outing, and physical harm.
 In recent times, organizations such as Minority Watch Nigeria have been advocating for legal protections for individuals facing such discrimination.